Creating conditions for community led empowerment

 Find out more

-If you would like to know more, or if you’d like to become a VCS Involvement Partner, please contact our Partnerships Manager, Emma on 07966 742941 or email her at emma.lee@can100.org with a completed nomination form.
+If you would like to know more, or if you’d like to become a VCS Involvement Partner, please contact our Head of Engagement, Emma on 07966 742941 or email her at emma.lee@can100.org with a completed nomination form.

 Become a VCSIP – be part of the bigger picture!